Jacksonville Skyway: Planning and development

-An automated people mover for Downtown Jacksonville was first proposed in 1972 to deal with traffic and parking issues in the urban core.
+Plans to build an automated people mover in Downtown Jacksonville were first proposed in 1972 to deal with traffic and parking issues in the urban core.
 In 1976, the city incorporated the system into its mobility plan, hoping to attract interest from the Urban Mass Transit Administration's Downtown Peoplemover Program.
 The initial study was undertaken by the Florida Department of Transportation and Jacksonville's planning department, who took the Skyway project to the Jacksonville Transportation Authority (JTA) in 1977 for further development.
 Early proposals recommended a comprehensive system over 4 mi long that would connect into adjacent neighborhoods, but the project's route and scope were greatly reduced over the years to meet budget constraints and UMTA's parameters.

 After several stops and starts, UMTA selected Jacksonville as one of seven cities to receive federal funding for the "Automated Skyway Express" in 1985.
 Two other related projects are Miami's Metromover and Detroit's People Mover.
 UMTA's approved plan called for the construction of a 2.5 mi Phase I system to be built in three segments; the agency awarded JTA $23.5 million for the initial 0.7 mi Phase I-A segment.